liusy58/LearningCS/docs/DistributedStys/Introduction/TypeOfDisSys/README.md

     An RMI is essentially the same as an RPC, except that it operates on objects instead of functions.
     <img src="img/rpc.png" alt="drawing" style="width:500px;"/>
+    RPC and RMI have the disadvantage that the caller and callee both need to be up and running at the time of communication.
+In addition, they need to know exactly how to refer to each other. -> **solution**:  message-oriented middleware.

+### Pervasive systems